top of page

 During 2015 we began this study by tagging bowfin and largemouth bass, the two most common piscivorous predators in our study area, and two sunfish species that are frequently consumed by a variety of predators.
 The habitat use information of both predators and prey will provide insights into questions about how species use the available habitat and the interactions across trophic levels.
 As we continue to develop this acoustic array within this section of the river we plan to expand the species that are tagged and work towards drawing links between habitat use (acoustic telemetry) and foraging patterns (stable isotopes) to further our understanding of this unique ecosystem.

-Relevant Lab Members – Lydia Paulic (M.Sc.), Silviya Ivanova (PDF), Natalie Klinard (M.Sc. – alumni), Scott Colborne (PDF – alumni)
+Relevant Lab Members – Zach Jones (M.Sc. student), Lydia Paulic (M.Sc.), Silviya Ivanova (PDF)